cran-task-views/Survival/Survival.md

     survival curves using the Fleming-Harrington G-rho family of test.
     `r pkg("NADA")` implements this class of tests for left-censored data.
+-   The `r pkg("maxcombo")` package compares survival curves using the max-combo test, which is often based on the Fleming-Harrington G-rho family of tests and is designed to have higher power than the logrank test in the scenario of non-proportional hazards such as those resulting from delayed treatment effects.
 -   `r pkg("clinfun")` implements a permutation version of the logrank test and a version of the logrank that adjusts for covariates.